Phoenix for Event Visualisation

 You can display any event of your choice by using the open data available in PHYSLITE format, and the process to do so is explained below:

-Transforming PHYSLITE or NTuple into JSON
+Transforming Datasets into JSON

 -